 Established by the Sigma Kappa Corporation of Lubbock, Texas, in honor of Barbara Williams Fenters, the endowment provides funds for training and educational programming for members of Sigma Kappa house corporation boards, property committees, house directors and other persons involved in Sigma Kappa chapter housing management.

-Through the generosity of Marion Johnson Frutiger and her husband Gustav T. Frutiger, this program awards leadership and educational grants to Sigma Kappa Sorority to provide focused leadership training, including motivational and inspirational keynote speakers for the edcuation and development of the Sigma Kappa collegiate officers attending the College Officer Training School (COTS).
+Through the generosity of Marion Johnson Frutiger and her husband Gustav T. Frutiger, this program awards leadership and educational grants to Sigma Kappa Sorority to provide focused leadership training, including motivational and inspirational keynote speakers for the education and development of the Sigma Kappa collegiate officers attending the Regional Leadership Conferences (RLCs).

 Betty Merman Memorial WRGC Educational Endowment